Skip to main content

 How often should a Hoshizaki ice machine be cleaned?

 Every three to six months for most Tri-Valley locations, sooner if you have hard water.
-A skipped cleaning is the single most common reason behind E-series errors, low ice output, and cloudy cubes.
-Regular descaling and a sanitize cycle keep the harvest reliable and extend the life of the evaporator.
+A skipped cleaning is the single most common cause of E-series errors, low ice output, and cloudy cubes.
+Professional descaling and sanitizing keeps the harvest reliable and extends the life of the evaporator.

 Got a real problem?